CanDo4Kids: History

-Formerly known as Townsend House, the charity was founded in 1874 by William Townsend MP, who, after two terms in office as Mayor of Adelaide, set about fulfilling his ambition to establish a "Blind Asylum in the City of Adelaide".
+Founded in 1874 as the South Australian Institution for the Blind, Deaf and Dumb (Inc.) by William Townsend, later changed to Townsend House, the charity opened its doors to five blind and two deaf students.
+William Townsend, the founder, after two terms in office as Mayor of Adelaide, set about fulfilling his ambition to establish a "Blind Asylum in the City of Adelaide".
+He was the chairman of its committee from 1875 until his death in 1882.
+Funds were raised by public subscription.

+The building, located in the southern suburb of Hove, was commissioned by Townsend and designed in Gothic style by noted architect (also a mayor of Adelaide and parliamentarian) Thomas English.
+It was built in 1878 as the South Australian Institution for the Blind, Deaf and Dumb, Brighton, later renamed Townsend House.
+It is heritage-listed on the South Australian Heritage Register.

+In 1970, the Townsend House Schools for Deaf and Blind Children were divided into a state government-run day school called South Australian Schools for Deaf and Blind Children, and a residential home called Townsend House for Deaf and Blind Children.
+The home was run by a private committee, and provided residential care for vision and hearing impaired children until 1999, when it closed..

+In 2019, the Cora Barclay Centre merged with Can:Do 4Kids, Townsend House, continuing their services as a specialist program.

 Services

-CanDo4Kids offers services to children and young adults including: Speech Pathology, Early Intervention, Occupational Therapy, Family Support, Assistive Technology, Youth work, Recreation Auditory Processing Disorder intervention, Auditory Verbal Therapy, Mentor Programs and Counselling.
+CanDo4Kids offers services to children and young adults including: speech pathology, early intervention, occupational therapy, family support, assistive technology, youth work, recreation auditory processing disorder intervention, auditory verbal therapy, mentor programs and counselling.
 All services are provided free of charge to children and young adults who are deaf, blind or who have a sensory impairment.
-CanDo4Kids works with more than 800 children and young adults (up to 25 years) and their families, and has expanded its work with a 300 per cent increase in services to the community since 2002.
+CanDo4Kids works with children and young adults up to 25 years and their families.

 Funding for CanDo4Kids is raised through sponsorship, donations, bequests, grants, lotteries, events and property development, with 30 per cent of overall funding coming from the Government.
 CanDo4Kids is an affiliated with Charity Direct, an organisation that promotes ethical fund raising behaviour.

-CanDo4Kids' sister organisation is Deaf CanDo and both organisations are managed by parent organisation CanDo Group Charities.
-Deaf CanDo is the State's second oldest charity and provides services and programs which help the Deaf community.